urdformer/urdformer/README.md

 [website](https://urdformer.github.io/), [paper](https://drive.google.com/file/d/1vXcBgf--ySQWeh3VFIiigAV8_cZi_Kzv/view?usp=sharing)

-URDFormer a scalable pipeline towards large-scale simulation generation from real-world images.
-Given an image (internet or captured from a phone), URDFormer predicts its corresponding interactive "digital twin" in the format of a URDF.
-This URDF can be loaded into a simulator to train a robot for different tasks.
+URDFormer represents a pipeline for large-scale simulation generation from real-world images.
+Given an image, whether sourced from the internet or captured with a phone, URDFormer predicts its corresponding interactive 'digital twin' in the URDF format.
+This URDF can then be loaded into a simulator to train robots for various tasks.
-Please check out our [website](https://urdformer.github.io/) for more details and visualizations.
+For more details and visualizations, please visit our [website](https://urdformer.github.io/).

 ![](media/teaser_final.gif)